 xunantunich and Cahal Pech

-At the heart of the Guatemalan rain forest, surrounded by lush vegetation and wild animals, you will find the iconic “Tikal”, the largest archaeological site and urban center of the pre-Columbian Maya civilization.
+At the heart of the Guatemalan rain forest, surrounded by lush vegetation and wild animals, you will find the iconic “Tikal”, the largest archaeological site and urban centre of the pre-Columbian Maya civilization.

 Barton creek cave

-This cave was a Mayan ceremonial site where human sacrifice was carried out, so on top of the amazing cave formations, the cave contains artifacts and human remains.
+This cave was a Mayan ceremonial site where human sacrifice was carried out, so on top of the amazing cave formations, the cave contains artefacts and human remains.

 Mountain Pine Ridge

-Horse lovers should not miss a tour with us as we take you through fields, trails and at Mayan sites on horse.
-We have horse rides that suites all age groups.
+Horse lovers should not miss a tour with us as we take you through fields, trails and Mayan sites on a horse.
+We have horse rides that suit all age groups.